opis/docs/closure/4.x/serialize.md

 echo $unserialized(); //> it works
 ```

-You can serialize anonymous class instances and closures bound to these instances.
+You can serialize anonymous class instances and closures bound to those instances.

 ```php
 use function Opis\Closure\{serialize, unserialize};